Feyerabend/ABC80/abc802/CPM.md

 # CP/M

-In the late 1970s and early 1980s, many contemporary computer manufacturers expanded their proprietary solutions by incorporating CP/M capabilities, either through add-on cards or by redesigning their machines.
+In the late 1970s and early 1980s, many contemporary computer manufacturers expanded their proprietary solutions by incorporating CP/M[^cpmwiki] capabilities, either through add-on cards or by redesigning their machines.
 This trend emerged as CP/M gained market traction.
-For instance, the Apple II could run CP/M software using third-party Z80 processor cards, such as the Microsoft SoftCard.
-Similarly, the Commodore 128 included a Z80 processor, enabling it to run CP/M alongside its native operating systems.
+For instance, the Apple II could run CP/M software using third-party Z80 processor cards, such as the Microsoft SoftCard[^softcard].
+Similarly, the Commodore 128 included a Z80 processor, enabling it to run CP/M alongside its native operating systems.[^Commodore128]

 Additionally, some systems came with CP/M pre-installed from the start.
 Notable examples include the Osborne 1, an early portable computer that